-Fallopian tubes play a vital role in the fertilization process.
-The fallopian tubes are where the egg and the sperm meet and the egg are fertilized.
-The egg then travels through the fallopian tube, to the uterus to implant and grow.
+Your fallopian tubes play a vital role in the fertilization process necessary to become pregnant.
+The fallopian tubes are where the egg and the sperm meet and the egg is fertilized.
+The egg then travels through the fallopian tube, into the uterus to implant and grow into a baby!

-We receive a lot of questions from patients and from our social media about fallopian tubes and pregnancy.
+We receive a lot of questions from patients about fallopian tubes and pregnancy.

-- Can I get pregnant after having a tubal ligation?
+- Can I get pregnant after a tubal ligation?

 - Can I get pregnant with only 1 fallopian tube?